roodriigoooo/SoftwareDevForBusiness/README.md

 - Types of references include branch references, tags, and HEAD.

 ### Branch Labels
+#### Branches
+Branches are used to label specific commits for easier reference.
+A branch is just a label for a commit.

+- A branch is a movable pointer to a commit.
+Its purpose is to isolate work on a specific feature or bug fix.
+Default branches are usually named main or master.
+- Brances are independent lines of development of
 - A branch label is a reference that will point to the most recent commit in that branch.
-Recall that a branch is just a pointer to a specific commit.

 ```mermaid
 gitGraph